 3. Goldens & French Bull Dogs: We know each dog has a loving home from the time they are young and become a cherished member of their guardian families.
 As mentioned we benefit as a breeder because we do not need to utilize kennels and our dogs enjoy a higher quality of life.
 The number of Promise Land Goldens & French Bull Dogs living at our property is limited to that quantity that can be comfortably part of our family, easily managed in our own home.

 There are always a lot of questions that people have about the guardian program, and we’ve tried to anticipate and answer them below.
 Hopefully this info doesn't overwhelm you.
 We’d rather address all the questions right upfront than to have someone feel like they weren't aware of how the program works.
 In all honesty, it's a very simple program even though it may seem like a lot of details.
 Let us know if you have any other questions.

 Are there any requirements for my home’s location or set up?

 1. We ask that you live within an hour of Pasadena, Maryland.

-2. All homes should have a fenced in yard and families should keep in mind that our dogs should not be left outside if they are not at home.
+3. Families should keep in mind that our dogs should not be left outside if they are not at home.